garciart/network-automation/README.md

 ![All Devices Started](img/a32.png)

-By the way, note the console information for R1 in the Topology Summary.
-This means that, even though it does not have an IP address yet, you can connect to R1 using Telnet through the Console port on the back of the 3745.
+By the way, note the console information for R1 in the **Topology Summary** in the top left-hand corner.
+It tells us that, even though the device does not have an IP address yet, you can connect to R1 using Telnet through the Console port on the back of the 3745 using port 5001.

-If the Console port number is difficult to see, you can get the information by right-clicking on the R1 node and selecting **Show node information**:
+However, your port number may be different.
+If the Console port number is difficult to see, you can get the information by expanding the dock or right-clicking on the R1 node and selecting **Show node information**:

 ![Show node information](img/a35.png)